Kalamandalam Hyderali: Later life

-Hyderali, by the 1990s, had gained reputation for his expertise in handling both romantic/dramatic and choreographically dense classical stories in Kathakali.
+Hyderali, by the 1990s, had gained a reputation for his expertise in handling both romantic/dramatic and choreographically dense classical stories in Kathakali.
 But, just as his career was peaking, a road accident at Mullurkara near his hometown, while he was on his way to his alma mater driving a car, claimed the musician's life on 5 January 2006.
 Hyderali's music, basically built on a throat profile that sounds more upcountry (like Hindustani classical or Ghazal), seem to live on—at least in parts in the next couple of generations of Kathakali musicians.
 Prime among them stands Pathiyoor Sankarankutty, who Hyderali groomed during the latter's younger days.
 A section of buffs also finds Kalamandalam Hareesh to possess streaks of similarity with Hyderali's style of singing.